Tree lighting, fireworks set for Christmas on Broadway

 Christmas on Broadway is expected to attract more than 4,000 people in front of the Shine & Hardin Law offices.

-The tree, which was donated by Evan and Sonja Grotemat of Fort Wayne, was scheduled to be placed into a special stand by Mudrack Tree Services early Monday, Nov.
-18. The stand was assembled by Associated Builders and Contractors Inc., Indiana/Kentucky Chapter and the tree will be decorated by A Yard Apart.
+The tree, which was donated by Evan and Sonja Grotemat of Fort Wayne, was placed into a special stand by Mudrack Tree Services early Monday.
+The stand was assembled by Associated Builders and Contractors Inc., Indiana/Kentucky Chapter and the tree will be decorated by A Yard Apart.

 Steve Shine, partner in the law firm of Shine & Hardin and organizer of the initial celebration 15 years ago, said, “This has become a holiday tradition that brings revelers from Fort Wayne, northeast Indiana and even northwest Ohio.
 It gives us an opportunity to demonstrate our neighborhood pride and to show the strength of the Broadway Corridor.”